LukeGrahamLandry/franca/examples/circuit/README.md

   - keyboard: character mode param. click to focus instead of a keybind.
   - ram: 128/256 bit, duel load
   - display: rotation
+  - probes
+  - halt: message (set on the gate)
 - need to position the displays correctly because they can be tiled
 - the way i represent unpowered (hi-z) wires is sketchy
   - need to do it for disable pins of decode3/register/ram?